Skip to content

 • For date properties without a timestamp, the default time used in the calculation will be 12:00 am UTC for the selected day.

-• In an object record (e.g., a contact record), the displayed value will be in hours, days, months, or years, and will be rounded up to the next unit based on specific thresholds.
+• On a record (e.g., a contact record), the displayed value will be in hours, days, months, or years, and will be rounded up to the next unit based on specific thresholds.
 For example, if the time calculated is one month and twenty days, then the value displayed will be One month, but if the time calculated is one month and twenty-seven days, then the value displayed will be Two months.
 The thresholds are:

 • 45 seconds or more rounds up to one minute